NervanaSystems/caffe2neon/README.md

 ## Versions

-These tools require the neon repo at the commit SHA [e7ab2c2e2](https://github.com/NervanaSystems/neon/commit/e7ab2c2e27f113a4d36d17ba8c79546faed7d916) or later and were developed using the Caffe repo state at commit SHA ca4e3428b.
+These tools require the neon repo at the commit version tag [v1.4.0](https://github.com/NervanaSystems/neon/tree/v1.4.0) and were developed using the Caffe repo state at commit SHA ca4e3428b.

 ## Disclaimer